NebulousLabs/sia.tech/README.md

 Content pages do not render templates.
 Therefore we cannot call `{{ i18n "string_id" }}` from content pages.
 Hugo has [shortcodes](https://gohugo.io/extras/shortcodes/) to work around this.
 The i18n shortcode in `layouts/shortcodes/i18n.html` allows us to call `{{% i18n "string_id" }}`.

 The index page is not typically a content page.
 We use the workaround described in https://github.com/spf13/hugo/issues/330.

+Hugo removes the <p></p> tags that surround shortcodes.
+See issue #33.
+To get around this we surround the shortcodes with a space.